badaronline/favorite-cmd-commands/README.md

 ## $ git log -p
 To show all commits and contents of the files.

-## _**Some Important GITHUB Related Commands**_
+# _**Some Important GITHUB Related Commands**_

 ## $ git clone
 To clone an existing online repository on your local computer.

 ## $ git push
-To upload commits to an online repository.
+To push/upload commits of local repository in a remote/online repository.

 ## $ git pull
-To download commits form an online repository.
+To pull/download commits of a remote/online repository into local repository.

+## $ git branch
+To show branches.

+## $ git branch BranchName
+To create a new branch.

+## $ git checkout BranchName
+To enter in BranchName from current branch.

+## $ git checkout -b BranchName
+To create new branch and change folder into that state same time.

+## $ git merge BranchName
+To merge BranchName into current branch.